-- An in depth approach to assessing the head, cranial base, cranial vault & patency of sutures, face including eye, ear mouth & tongue, passive motion testing of the neck, evaluation of shoulder girdle, elbow, wrist and hand.
+- An in depth approach to assessing the head, cranial base, cranial vault & patency of sutures, face including eye, ear, mouth & tongue, passive motion testing of the neck, evaluation of shoulder girdle, elbow, wrist and hand.
 Development of hand function from birth.
-Evaluation of the thorax an thoracic spine, abdomen to include basic palpation of viscera, lumbar spine, pelvis and pelvic viscera, hip, knee, foot & ankle.
+Evaluation of the thorax and thoracic spine, abdomen to include visceral palpation, lumbar spine, pelvis, hip, knee, foot & ankle.

 Assessing & treating the infant hip, knee & leg.

-Introduction of growth and development of the hip an lower extremity
+Introduction to growth and development of the hip and lower extremity

 Assessment & treatment of hip dysplasias